microsoft/vscode-wiki/Roadmap.md

+# Roadmap
-This document outlines the 6 month roadmap.
+This document outlines the 6 month roadmap for Code.

-* Theme: Getting to General Availability
+## Theme: Getting to General Availability
-	* Accessability
+* Accessibility
 * Globalization
 * Stable APIs
 * Performance

-* Theme: Highly demanded features
+## Theme: Highly Demanded Features
 * Code folding
-	* editor config - promote the extension to a core extension
+* Editor Config - promote the extension to a core extension
-	* Global search/replace
+* Global search and replace
-	* VIM key bindings
+* VIM key binding support
-	* Git improvements (manage remotes, .git in parent folder of workspace)
+* Git improvements - ability to manage remotes, .git in parent folder of workspace, etc.

-* Theme: Deepen language support
+## Theme: Deep Language Support
-	* General
+### General
 * Improve managing many errors in the workspace
 * Improve adding a new language to Code
 * Provide a notion of a test case failure

-	* JavaScript
+### JavaScript
-		* adopt the Salsa <link> component to support mixed JS/TS development (collaboration with the TS team).
+* Adopt the [Salsa](https://github.com/microsoft/typescript) component to support mixed JavaScript and TypeScript development (collaboration with the TS team)
-		* improve JSX support (Salsa enables deeper support)
+* Improve JSX support (Salsa enables deeper support)

-	* TypeScript
+### TypeScript
-		* track and contribute to TypeScript
+* Track and contribute to TypeScript

-	* C#
+### C#
-		* debugging support (collaboration witht the coreCLR team)
+* Debugging support (collaboration with the coreCLR team)
-		* track and contribute to OmniSharp
+* Track and contribute to OmniSharp

+### Debt
-	* Debt: migrate _legacy_ languages into extensions
+* Migrate _legacy_ languages into extensions

-* Theme: Extensibility
+## Theme: Extensibility
 * Address gaps in the API based on feedback from extenders
-	* Simplify the consumption of many extensions
+* Simplify the consumption of a large number of extensions
 * Address gaps in the gallery support based on feedback